petercraigmile/truncatedNormals/README.md

 ### Installation

-For Mac OS and Linux, make sure you have the C and fortran compilers installed.
-After installing the `devtools` R package type
+Please, make sure you have C compilers installed for your version of
+R.  Then, after installing the `devtools` R package, you can install this R package using

 ```
-devtools::install_github("truncatedNormals", user="petercraigmile", subdir="truncatedNormals")
+devtools::install_github("petercraigmile/truncatedNormals/truncatedNormals")
 ```

-For windows, download the file <a href="https://github.com/petercraigmile/truncatedNormals/raw/master/releases/current/truncatedNormals.zip">truncatedNormals.zip</a> from the `releases` folder.
-Then:

-1. Open the R gui, by doubling clicking on the R icon.

-2. Click on the `Packages` menu and select `Install package(s) from local zip files...`.
-Find the zip file and press `Open`.

-3. Your R package will be installed.

 After installation, type `library(truncatedNormals)` to use the R library.